docker-training/DDC-Learning-tasks/UCP02_Task_2-Deploy_a_container.md

 3. On the Basic settings section fill in the following details:
 4. **Image Name:** nginx
    **Container Name:** nginx_server
-5. Click on the **Network** link on the left navigation and configure the following port mappings:
+5. Click on the **Network** section to expand it and configure the following port mappings:

   ![](images/ucp02_t2_networksettings.PNG)